 If you decide to show only the ranking description, always allow the user to access the underlying score in a popover with the ranking details.

 E) Ranking for fast-changing data streams

 It the data is subject to constant change, you can use a trend indicator to help users track changes in the ranking position.

 To gain additional insights into the ranking for a specific object, the user can view the ranking details.
-The detail dialog is triggered by clicking or tapping the ranking indicator.
+The detail dialog is triggered by clicking the ranking indicator.
 In the ranking details, explain the position of the object in the overall ranking and the individual ranking components.
 Also include a comparison between the current object and the average score for all other objects.
 Comparing individual values with an overall score helps users to assess their importance.